Neighbor search

 searchdists(pₒ, method, mask=nothing)

-Return neighbors and distances of point pₒ using method.
+Return neighbors and distances of point pₒ using bounded search method.
 Optionally, specify a mask for all indices of the domain.

 source